precice/calculix-adapter/docs/adapter-calculix-get-adapter.md

 ### Compiling with GCC 10 or newer

-If you compile with GCC 10 or newer, you will get the following error, originating from CalculiX:
+If you compile the adapter (v2.20.1 or earlier) with GCC 10 or newer, you will get the following error, originating from CalculiX:

 ```text
 Error: Rank mismatch between actual argument at (1) and actual argument at (2) (rank-1 and scalar)